 1 x (100 FS in Z2 + 100 Kick in Z2 + 15 secs rest),

 -- Here you start off with 100 freestyle in Zone 2, then 100 kick in Zone 2.
 Then take 15 secs rest before moving onto the next line:

 2 x (100 Drill in Z2 + 100 Pull in Z2 + 15 sec rests).

--- here you do 100 of Drill in Zone 2 (we explain the drill in the workout).
+-- Do 100 of Drill in Zone 2 (we explain the drill in the workout).
 Then 100 Pull in Zone 2.
 Then 15 secs rest.
 You do all this TWICE before going to the main set:

 2 x (100 Pull in Z2 + 200 FS in Z3 + 20 sec rests),